Who is Dr. John Tang?

 How is Acne Rosacea Treated?

-Traditionally, when someone came to see their primary physician about rosacea they were given Metrogel and antibiotics.
-This would help control the inflammation but it never addressed the redness or broken capillaries.
+Traditionally, when someone came to see their primary physician about rosacea they were given Metrogel and/or antibiotics.
+This would help control the inflammation but it never addressed the redness or the broken capillaries.
 Patients would continue to suffer from the daily embarrassment of reddened skin.
 With the advent of the IPL, or Intense Pulsed Light, there’s a better option.
-This laser is able to target the red pigments in the oxygen carrying molecule, hemoglobin, that is found in the capillaries.
-There is a process called photothermo conversion whereby the light energy is converted to heat energy, shrinking the small capillaries thereby reducing the amount of blood.
-Less blood means less redness as the capillaries start to disappear and even eye symptoms can improve.

 Acne Rosacea does require 6-10 IPL treatments to successfully control this disorder.
 They are usually done every 2-3 weeks.
 Patients have minimal downtime with some mild swelling and increased redness for 1-3 days.
 With each treatment, you should see improvement.
 Maintenance treatments every 6-12 months are needed.